arnaudbesnier/forest-meteor/README.md

 - Update documents,
 - Delete documents

-The search feature is also implemented: it enables you to look for any record containing the searched string.
+The search feature is also implemented, you can:

+- Search for any record containing the a string
+- Use specific record filters (is, is not, greater than, less than, is present, is blank, ...)

 ## TODO

 - Set the documents ids in a "read-only" mode,
-- Implement the specific documents filters,
 - Handle Array types,
 - Implement activity logging,
 - Implement stats to populate the dashboard,